 You're playing for the A team.

-Now, if you're at home right now, maybe you're cuddled up in a soft fleece blanket drinking some cocoa with marshmallows, and you've got fluffy and snuffy next to you, and you feel like your life is over.
+Now, if you're at home right now, maybe you're cuddled up in a soft fleece blanket drinking some cocoa with marshmallows and you've got Fluffy and Snuffy next to you and you feel like your life is over.

-What's fluffy and snuffy?
+What's Fluffy and Snorkey?

-I don't know, the stuffed animals, maybe you're watching cartoons.
+I don't know, the stuffed animals.

 I'm not exactly sure.

-They have a whole channel.
+They have a whole channel where you can watch cartoons 24-7.

-And the number is 800 941 Sean.
+And the number is 800-941-Sean.

 Sean.